ni/nimble/packages/nimble-components/.storybook/blocks/README.md

 # Blocks

-This folderz contains reusable React components used in Nimble component MDX documentation.
+This folder contains reusable React components used in Nimble component MDX documentation.
 Storybook refers to these types of reusable components as [Doc blocks](https://storybook.js.org/docs/writing-docs/doc-blocks).

 ## File Structure